eos/eos/doc/use-cases.rst

 .. note::

-   The following examples are also available as an interactive `Jupyter <https://jupyter.org/>`_ notebook `from here <https://github.com/eos/eos/blob/master/examples/simulation.ipynb>`_.
+   The following examples are intended to be run in an interactive `Jupyter <https://jupyter.org/>`_ notebook.
+   The entire notebook can be obtained `from here <https://github.com/eos/eos/blob/master/examples/simulation.ipynb>`_.

 Listing the built-in Probability Density Functions